manishjanky/ngx-select-dropdown/README.md

 ````
 config = {
         displayKey:"description", //if objects array passed which key to be displayed defaults to description
-        search:true //true/false for the search functionlity
+        search:true //true/false for the search functionlity defaults to false,
+        height: 'auto' //height of the list so that if there are more no of items it can show a scroll defaults to auto.
+With auto height scroll will never appear
       }
 ````